swiftlang/swift/docs/OptimizationTips.rst

 ``-whole-module-optimization``.
 Programs that are compiled in this mode will most likely take longer to compile, but may run faster.

 This mode can be enabled using the Xcode build setting 'Whole Module Optimization'.

+NOTE: In sections below, for brevity purposes, we will refer to 'Whole Module Optimization' by the abbreviation 'WMO'.

 Reducing Dynamic Dispatch
 =========================